brianwatling/batchsys/README.md

 ## Status

-Experimental.
-Works with Linux Kernel 5.19. `read()`, `write()`, and `close()` are implemented, other system calls are TODO.
+Currently work on this module is **paused**.
+Anyone considering using this module for anything serious should first look at [io_uring](https://en.wikipedia.org/wiki/Io_uring) which provides batching as well as asynchronous execution of system calls.

-Anyone considering using this module for anything serious should first consider [io_uring](https://en.wikipedia.org/wiki/Io_uring) which provides batching as well as asynchronous execution of system calls.
+Batchsys works with Linux Kernel 5.19. `read()`, `write()`, and `close()` are implemented, other system calls are TODO.

 ### Performance